 Stay hydrated while you travel.
 Dry air, low humidity levels and air conditioning from airports and aeroplane cabins can really disrupt your skin’s moisture balance.
 Avoid the signs of dehydrated skin on your holiday by planning how to deal with dehydrated skin from the get-go.
-Layer up with moisture rich products before you fly – read our full skincare travel guide for more tips and tricks.
+Layer up with moisture rich products before you fly.

 Pay attention to the seasons.
 Winter is particularly harsh as cold, low humidity air can cause the skin to dry out and become itchy, cracked and irritated.
 Cold air also tightens pores, reduces circulation, and reduces sebum production.
 Low humidity, hot showers, and central heating also contribute to skin dehydration, which is why it's so important to create a winter-specific regimen to soothe weather-worn skin.

 How can treatments help?

 All our treatments are able to address dehydration as hydration is essential for overall skin health.